null Skip to main content

 Key Highlights:

-1. When your core stability is in jeopardy or you are lifting more than 80% of your 1RM, use a belt.
+1. When your core stability is low or you're lifting more over 80% of your 1RM, wear a belt.

-4. Training without a belt at times builds inherent core strength.
+4. Sometimes doing out without a belt helps build natural core strength.

 At What Weight Should I Use a Belt for Deadlifts?